IamEzi/Ezi-Client/README.md

 ## Disclaimer

-Ezi Client is an independent third-party client and is **not an official Kirka product**.
+Ezi Client is an independent third-party client and is **not an official Kirka.io product**.

-Kirka and its related trademarks belong to their respective owners.
+Kirka.io and its related trademarks belong to their respective owners.

 ---